Biden says goal of Xi meeting is to resume US-China military communications

-Speaking to reporters after remarks on climate change at the White House, Biden said he is trying to alter the U.S. relationship with China for the better, after a period of strained ties.
+Speaking to reporters at the White House before departing for San Francisco, Biden said he is trying to alter the U.S. relationship with China for the better, after a period of strained ties.

 Biden and Xi are to meet on Wednesday in the San Francisco area during the Asia-Pacific Economic Cooperation summit.
 It will be only the second in-person meeting between the two leaders since Biden took office in January 2021.

-Asked how he would measure success at his highly anticipated summit talks with Xi, Biden said before departing for San Francisco:
+Asked how he would measure success at the talks with Xi, Biden said:

 "To get back on a normal course, corresponding and being able to pick up the phone and talk to one another in a crisis, and being able to make sure that our militaries still have contact with one another."